soulstace/hardlinq/README.md

-	  --strip	strip source path from test output --showcommon	show common files between the two directories --comparelength	in addition to name, also compare files by length in bytes --findlinks	find all links in destDir (requires Sysinternals findlinks.exe in PATH) --longpaths	set registry value LongPathsEnabled=1 (requires admin)
+	  --strip	strip source path from test output --showcommon	show common files between the two directories --comparelength	in addition to name, also compare files by length in bytes --findlinks	find all links in destDir (requires Sysinternals FindLinks.exe in PATH) --longpaths	set registry value LongPathsEnabled=1 (requires admin)

 	Notes: